binkley/kunits/README.md

 2.feet to Inches
 ```

-However, this overloads the universal `to` function for creating `Pair`s.
+However, this overloads the standard library `to` function for creating `Pair`s
+(very much needed when declaring maps).

 Or consider: